cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

     :::bash
     % eplot data.txt

+If you are using VS Code, then generate a PNG of the plot like this:

+    :::bash
+    % eplot --png -o plot.png data.txt

+Then you can download and open the PNG file on your local workstation or laptop.
 Do these quantitative results match your qualitative expectations given what you know about the asymptotic time complexity of insertion sort?